Skip to main content

 kubectl get pod --namespace doris

-• The output result
+• The returned result is as follows:

 NAME READY STATUS RESTARTS AGE